 Your complete contact information, including e-mail and a telephone number where it is acceptable to leave a message about your submission

-- Send us your complete manuscript.
+Send us a 25-page sample manuscript.
 Do not mail us paper copies.

 Use 1-inch margins on all sides